Ralsumaydi/Rashid-Ali-Alsumaydi/README.md

  # Kaggle.com :

- To download the dataset Click[here](https://www.kaggle.com/sulianova/cardiovascular-disease-dataset)
+ To download the dataset Click [here](https://www.kaggle.com/sulianova/cardiovascular-disease-dataset)
  # Columns description:

  # There are 3 types of input columns: